By: Pål Mugaas Jensen, editor at Landbased AQ. Article originally published in Norwegian.

 Improved fish welfare?

-The effects on water quality also led to some interesting observations, which he adds they will continue to dig deeper into.
+The effects on water quality also led to some interesting observations, which he adds they will continue to investigate further.

-"More studies will be required to really understand what is happening when it comes to fish welfare.
+"More studies will be required to really understand what is happening in terms of fish welfare.
 But in general, we saw indications of positive effects on fish welfare in terms of feed factor and relative growth index.
-Despite the observations we made and the data we collected, we absolutely need to investigate further before we draw any final conclusions," he emphasizes.
+Despite the observations we made and the data we collected, we absolutely need to investigate further before drawing any final conclusions," he emphasizes.

 "What we can conclude from the studies is that we generally had higher stability in dissolved oxygen (DO), as the oxygen content was higher overall and less variable throughout the process.
 This can certainly have a positive effect on fish welfare.

-"The improved biofilter efficiency, generally lower concentration of ammonia and nitrite, as well as lower CO₂ concentration are all parameters that mean a healthier environment for the fish.
+"The improved biofilter efficiency, generally lower concentration of ammonia and nitrite, and lower CO₂ concentration are all parameters that contribute to a healthier environment for the fish.

-"We will do our best to give them as much knowledge about nanobubbles as we can offer, to try to solve this puzzle," he concludes.
+"We will do our best to provide them with as much knowledge about nanobubbles as we can offer, to help solve this puzzle," he concludes.